louicodes/louicodes/README.md

 <div id="" align="center">
 <!--   <img src="https://github.com/RenPen3/renpen3/blob/main/assets/Banner-7.jpg?raw=true" width="100%"/> -->
 </div>
-<h1 align="center">Hello!
-I'm Rene D Perez &#128526</h1>
+<h1 align="center">Hi 👋, I'm Louie</h1>
-<h3 align="center">An Email Developer/ Web Developer based in Los Angeles, CA</h3>
+<h3 align="center">An Email Developer/ Web Developer</h3>
-<h4 align="left">I'm an experienced email developer/ web developer with a strong background in creating responsive HTML table emails and websites from scratch.
-I'm skilled in various design tools such as Adobe Illustrator, and Figma as well as platforms like WordPress, Bootstrap, Sass, Google Analytics, GitHub, Git, and ConvertKit.
-In addition to my experience, I am also passionate about art, music, travel, fitness, learning diverse cultures, and exploring new places. </h4>
+<h4 align="left">I'm an experienced email developer/ web developer with a strong background in creating responsive HTML table emails and websites.
+I'm skilled in various design tools such as Adobe Photoshop, and Figma as well as platforms like WordPress, Bootstrap and Google Analytics.
+In addition to my experience, I am also passionate about the culinary arts, music and crypto/defi/web 3.0.</h4>

+- 🔭 I’m currently working on Working apart of specialized team of insurance experts and property damage adjusters to develop, teach and train a proprietary A.I. model how to interpret visual web data.
+Also, a building a website for a local small business owner client as well as other email projects also.**

+- 🌱 I’m currently learning and increasing my skillset around Shopify and A.I. learning models.

+- 👯 I’m looking to collaborate on HTML Emails and Web Development projects.

+- 👨‍💻 All of my projects are available at [https://loucodes.dev/email.html](https://loucodes.dev/email.html)

+- 📫 How to reach me **lou@loucodes.dev**

 <hr>